tesselite/readthedocs/docs/index.md

 # **welcome to tesselite**

-Please read our [pitch deck](more/tesselite-pitch-deck.pdf) to learn more about the startup.
+Read our [pitch deck](more/tesselite-pitch-deck.pdf) to learn more about the company.